jmeloc/super-simple-png-to-pdf/README.md

 ### Step 1: Pillow

 Among some intuitive and unstructured web search I reached to this article [Image Processing in Python with Pillow](https://auth0.com/blog/image-processing-in-python-with-pillow/) from auth0 Blog, identifying Pillow as a natural resource to use.
-From this, and with the help of (Pillow library documentation)[https://pillow.readthedocs.io/en/stable/reference/Image.html], the following script was made to complete the task: see file `sspng2pdf_pil.py`.
+From this, and with the help of [Pillow library documentation](https://pillow.readthedocs.io/en/stable/reference/Image.html), the following script was made to complete the task: see file `sspng2pdf_pil.py`.

 The result was great, and the mission could have been concluded, except for the file size, which was almost two-fold the size obtained in the manual process using Gimp.